ceph/ceph/doc/architecture.rst

 the data means that the Ceph Filesystem can provide high performance services without taxing the Ceph Storage Cluster.

-Ceph FS separates the metadata from the data, storing the metadata in the MDS, and storing the file data in one or more objects in the Ceph Storage Cluster.
+CephFS separates the metadata from the data, storing the metadata in the MDS, and storing the file data in one or more objects in the Ceph Storage Cluster.
 The Ceph filesystem aims for POSIX compatibility. ``ceph-mds`` can run as a single process, or it can be distributed out to multiple physical machines,